top of page

 You’re Not Lazy.
 You Were Just Never Understood

-By Derek Colvin, LPC-S, CGT - The Giant Therapist Real.
-Raw.
-Unfiltered reflections on ADHD, shame, and what changes when the story finally shifts.
-The Label That Follows You Into Adulthood Most people who grow up with ADHD don’t remember the first time they were called lazy, unmotivated, or a problem.
+Most people who grow up with ADHD don’t remember the first time they were called lazy, unmotivated, or a problem.
 They remember the feeling of it.
 Sitting in a chair that felt impossible to stay in.
 Watching other kids somehow manage what seemed effortless.
-Being corrected, redirected, or
+Being corrected, redirected, or punished for things you didn’t fully understand you were doing wrong

 Derek Colvin